Montecri/GNSSTimeServer/README.md

   - Yellow led will be on or off to indicate respective WiFi status
   - Green led will blink/pulsate at different rates to indicate a lock is being acquired and stay steady green when locked
   - Red led will blink once a second once lock is acquired, in sync with the PPS signal

-<b>Soon to be released functionalities:</b>

-- 10/100 Mbps Ethernet support

 <br>